Kanarath/Sock_Spy/contributing.md

 ## 📚 Purpose & Scope

 Sock Spy is designed **strictly for educational and research purposes**.
 Its primary goal is to demonstrate how easily fake profiles ("sock puppets") can be created, thereby raising awareness about security vulnerabilities on social media platforms.
+It's secondary goal is to create fake data profiles for made up study cases, "boxes" or "rooms" to practice OSINT in and for the community.

 **Please ensure all contributions align with this mission.**